Scroll down to watch a video instead!

 I admire HR people.
 Within every organization, people are the most important asset.
 And managing this asset well is hard (why else do you think corporates are so excited about robots, automation and AI ).
 A good HR team, therefore, is an incredible asset.
 They not only help you attract and retain the right talent, they also help create a culture in which they can thrive.

 But because HR people are so focused on people, there’s one thing that they can’t be in charge of: OKR.
-You see, OKR is a tool to deliver strategy.
+You see, OKR is a tool for (business) growth.
 OKR is about the organization—not the employee.

-Within the field of strategy delivery, an employee is a resource needed to achieve an OKR.
+Within the field of growth, an employee is a resource needed to achieve an OKR.
 That resource (the employee) needs to be managed well, and HR and HR software help with that.
-One such HR software is a people performance management tool.
+One such HR software is a people management tool.

 Some say that the combination of OKR with performance reviews is powerful.
 But that’s nonsense.
 Pretty much every OKR expert will tell you not to tie OKRs to performance reviews.
 As Google’s Rick Klau wrote: “OKRs are not synonymous with employee evaluations.
 OKRs are about the company’s goals and how each employee contributes to those goals.
 Performance evaluations—which are entirely about evaluating how an employee performed in a given period — should be independent from their OKRs”.